 “My apologies for this disturbance, Lady Kestrel, but Lord Alexander has asked if he could have tea with you this evening?”

+“Oh my, he never has time for me!
+Of course, please let him know he can join me.”
 She clapped her hands together while trying to suppress her sudden glee.
 It was another thing I liked about her.
 Most of the time, etiquette was thrown out the window.

 I smiled when I thought of the irony that Lady Lucia wanted to read me “A Lover’s Complaint.”
 The Faiths must have had a terrible sense of humour that day.

 “Ida, will you make sure that we bring out the nice tea set Alexander gave me for my birthday?
-I would love to use it while he’s with me,” she paused, bringing her brows together in thought.
-“And maybe bring up some small biscuits as well?”
-She asked, smiling.
+I would love to use it while he’s with me.”
+She paused, bringing her brows together in thought.
+“And maybe bring up some small biscuits as well?” she asked, smiling.
 I could tell it delighted her to have him stop by.

 I took the ash bucket, inclined my head toward the lady to acknowledge her request, and left swiftly to inform the kitchen of the sudden arrangement.

 When I came back and prepared the fine china, I wondered if her son came to visit her often.
 In the last two weeks of being assigned to her floor, she never really had the company of anyone.
 Not even Duke Kestrel himself came to see his wife.
+They were in their late forties, and them having each their quarters wasn’t something odd.
+It was a widespread practice amongst the nobility.
+But they rarely saw each other, and I thought how lonely Lady Lucia must feel.

 My heart cramped up a bit at the thought of my parents.
 They had loved each other fiercely and had refused to have separate floors, even though my father was never really around because of his duties.
-He always said that nothing grounded him more than to return to the arms of his loving wife after a hard day’s work.
+However, he always said that nothing grounded him more than to return to the arms of his loving wife after a hard day’s work.

 “Ida, this is my son, Alexander,” Lady Lucia spoke, smiling sweetly at me.